Lvzxc/oulad-pipeline/README.md

 Data quality checks are applied throughout the pipeline.

 ## Source Checks
--Expected source files exist
+- Expected source files exist
--Missing source files are detected
+- Missing source files are detected
--Unexpected source files are reported
+- Unexpected source files are reported
--Source files are not empty
+- Source files are not empty
--Source row counts are recorded
+- Source row counts are recorded

 **Bronze Checks**
--Source data is successfully ingested
+- Source data is successfully ingested
--Source and Bronze row counts can be compared -Expected columns are present
+- Source and Bronze row counts can be compared
+- Expected columns are present
--Required fields are validated
+- Required fields are validated
--Ingestion metadata is present
+- Ingestion metadata is present

 **Silver Checks**
--Required fields are not null
+- Required fields are not null
--Data types are valid
+- Data types are valid
--Sentinel values are handled
+- Sentinel values are handled
--Accepted categorical values are enforced
+- Accepted categorical values are enforced
--Numeric values are within expected ranges
+- Numeric values are within expected ranges
--Duplicate records are controlled
+- Duplicate records are controlled
--Silver lineage metadata is present
+- Silver lineage metadata is present

 **Gold Checks**
--Dimension natural keys are unique where required -Surrogate keys are valid
+- Dimension natural keys are unique where required
+- Surrogate keys are valid
--Fact-table grain is maintained
+- Fact-table grain is maintained
--Foreign keys reference valid dimensions
+- Foreign keys reference valid dimensions
--Required fact fields are populated
+- Required fact fields are populated
--Gold processing metadata is present
+- Gold processing metadata is present

 **Analytics Checks**
--Business query results follow the intended grain -Aggregations use the appropriate fact measures
+- Business query results follow the intended grain
+- Aggregations use the appropriate fact measures
--Null or invalid values do not distort analytical results -Business rules are validated before results are used for reporting
+- Null or invalid values do not distort analytical results
+- Business rules are validated before results are used for reporting

 ## Repository Structure
 The repository is organized by pipeline responsibility.